accellera-official/systemc/unit_test/tlm/README.txt

    the Makefile.config in build-unix/ to unset the FLAG_WERROR You also need to unset this flag when using gcc-4.1.2 and above

+To run the Visual C++ solutions (.sln) or project (.vcproj) files, you must edit the Property sheet as follows:

+1 Select Property Manager from the View menu
+2 Under projectName > Debug | Win32 select systemc
+3 Select Properties from the View menu
+4 Select User Macros under Common Properties
+5 Update the SYSTEMC and TLM entries and apply

 The tests:
 ----------